Ambika (actress): Career

 Ambika made her debut in Tamil in 1979 with the film Chakkalathi.
 Ambika's role as a young girl in K Bhagyaraj's Tamil film Andha 7 Naatkal grabbed the eyeballs of movie buffs.
 In 1984 she acted in Naan Paadum Paadal directed by Sundarrajan which had Sivakumar, Mohan and Pandiyan in lead roles.
 Ambika shot to fame with Kaakki Sattai (1985).
 At the zenith of her career she costarred with her sister Radha in Kadhal Parisu (1987), where both actresses demonstrated their acting prowess in the roles of two sisters, both with strong but conflicting personalities.

 In 1986, she acted in the commercially successful Malayalam movie Rajavinte Makan, which starred Mohanlal.
 It was Ambika who got paid more than Mohanlal in the movie Rajavinte Makan.
-Ambika was a busier and more popular than Mohanlal at that time.
+Ambika was busier and more popular than Mohanlal at that time.
 She also acted with him the following year in another box office hit Irupatham Noottandu.

-The 1980s were the golden era for Ambika, as she acted in over she acted in over 200 movies in Tamil, Malayalam, Telugu, and Kannada, and most of the films were box office hits.
-Ambika did many films with the leading actors of her time such as Kamal Haasan, Rajinikanth, Vijayakanth, Sathyaraj, Mammootty, Mohanlal, Dileep, Shankar, N. T. Rama Rao, Krishna, Krishnam Raju, Dr. Rajkumar, Ambareesh and Chiranjeevi.
+The 1980s were the golden era for Ambika, as she acted in over 200 movies in Tamil, Malayalam, Telugu, and Kannada, and most of the films were box office hits.
+Ambika did many films with the leading actors of her time such as Kamal Haasan, Rajinikanth, Vijayakanth, Sathyaraj,Karthik, Prabhu, Mammootty, Mohanlal, Dileep, Shankar, N. T. Rama Rao, Krishna, Krishnam Raju, Dr. Rajkumar, Ambareesh and Chiranjeevi.

 After getting divorced, she returned to India from the U.S. Later in the year 1997, she started acting again in the films Periya Manushan, Simhada Mari, and Maa Nannaku Pelli.
 She acted in Vikraman's project Mariyadhai (2009), in which Vijayakanth played the double roles of father and son.
-Unlike Ambika, her younger sister Radha never returned to movies after marriage and got completely engrossed in supporting her husband's business in different locations, across all Indian cities.

 She has acted in many advertisements.
 She is a designer too.
 She has also judged many reality shows.
 She has been playing the lead role in the serial Mrs. Hitler aired on Zee Tamil TV, and also made a special appearance in the role of a senior government officer named Vanitha in the serial Anbe Vaa which aired on Sun TV.
 She made a cameo in the television serial Mangalyam.
 She also took on the role of judge in the reality show Drama Juniors.